cconklin/iridium/README.md

   end # => 17
 ```

+Note that annonymous functions cannot recurse without first being bound to a variable.

 ##### A Note on Closures

 As stated previously, annonymous functions retain the bindings present in the scope in which they are created.
 A notable exception is `self`, which, if the function is made an attribute of an object (turned into a method), is the receiver of the call.